 How Anti-Aging Peptides Support Collagen Production?

 Anti-aging peptides can boost collagen synthesis by signaling skin fibroblasts to stay active.
-Research shows that certain peptides help these cells create more type I and type III collagen, the proteins that keep skin smooth and firm.
+Research shows that certain types of peptides help these cells create more type I and type III collagen, the proteins that keep skin smooth and firm.
 They also slow the action of enzymes like collagenase and MMPs that break down collagen over time.
 This dual action helps skin hold its structure while supporting elasticity and hydration.

 Best Anti-Aging Peptides